LightningOnOmnilayer/api.doc/source/index.html.md

 For kernel developers in our community, the above steps are the easiest way to get started.
 Just run the [GUI tool](https://github.com/omnilaboratory/DebuggingTool) and open [OmniBOLT Daemon](https://github.com/omnilaboratory/obd#step-4-test-channel-operations-using-websocket-testing-tool) project with your favorit golang editor, run OBD in debug mode, setup break points, and send messages from GUI tool.
 You may intercept the messages and track message flows of OBD kernel.

-[Client JS SDK](https://github.com/omnilaboratory/DebuggingTool/blob/master/js/obdapi.js) is also released with the GUI tool.
-This SDK implements APIs in this document, and internal HD functions managing pub/priv keys genertion, and is for wallet developers to easily integrate.
+[Client JS SDK](https://github.com/omnilaboratory/DebuggingTool/tree/master/sdk) is also released with the GUI tool.
+This SDK implements APIs in this document, especially the internal HD functions managing pub/priv keys generation.
+This SDK and is for wallet developers to easily integrate.
 Also it helps developers automatically fill in the arguments which is hardly to be manually finished.